-Pete Scott is a Scottish Muay Thai fighter with a record of 13 fights, 10 wins (9 KO’s), three losses on points.
+Pete Scott is a Scottish Muay Thai fighter.
 He explains how he ended up living an fighting in Thailand.
 Muay Thai is not just a sport for the Thai, but a way of living.

-Pete Scott first started training Muay Thai just over 5 years ago around February 2010.
+Pete Scott first started training Muay Thai in the beginning of 2010.
 That was the first time he came in contact with a fighting art.
 Other than an a few brawls at football games or in bars or clubs.
 ‘I played football all my life and played almost every day from around 5 years old until my early 20’s.’

 ‘At one point I was playing for a Saturday team and a Sunday team, along with 5-aside teams during the week with my friends.
-Sometimes I was playing a game of football every day and was hard going on my knees.
-I dislocated my knee when I was 16 and since then it’s never been the same so I got advised from my doctor to go easy on running and sprinting especially.
-It got to the stage where I was going into work limping because of playing football all the time so decided to play the game anymore for sometime.
+Sometimes I was playing a game of football every day and that was tough for my knees.
+I dislocated my knee when I was 16 and since then it’s never been the same, so I got advised from my doctor to go easy on running and sprinting especially.
+It got to the stage where I was going into work limping because of playing football all the time.
+So I decided not to play the game anymore for sometime.

 Train like the Thai

-He laughs: ‘well I must not have thought it through to carefully as quite a lot bad can happen when you step into the ring and fight with someone who’s trained how to fight properly and wanting to punch, kick, knee, and elbow your head off.’
+Dit Pete new what he was up for?
+He laughs: ‘Well, I must not have thought it through to carefully, as quite a lot bad can happen when you step into the ring and fight with someone who’s trained how to fight properly and wanting to punch, kick, knee, and elbow your head off.’